 What role do Cyber Monday and Black Friday play in the holiday season?

 Black Friday and Cyber Monday are part of the five-day shopping event that begins on Thanksgiving Day and continues through the following Monday.
 Typically, these five days represent some of the busiest shopping days of the year as consumers browse and buy online, in stores and, increasingly, on smartphones and other mobile devices.
-However, given the restrictions imposed by the coronavirus pandemic, retailers are adapting their strategies to ensure they are serving customers safely and effectively.
-Some are choosing to close on Thanksgiving Day; others are offering several months of “Black Friday” deals; and others will be featuring the same deals both in-stores and online throughout the holiday season to allow consumers to spread out their shopping.
+However, in recent years consumer behavior has shifted with many consumers preferring to spread their shopping out over the entire season.
+Retailers have adapted to ensure they are meeting consumers when and how they want to shop.
+Some retailers may choose to close on Thanksgiving Day while others spread out their “Black Friday” deals both in stores and online throughout the holiday season.

 Is NRF affiliated with Small Business Saturday?

 NRF is not officially affiliated with Small Business Saturday but supports any initiative to recognize the millions of small retail business establishments and their contributions to the economy and their communities.
-An estimated 90 percent of all U.S. retail companies employ 100 people or fewer.
+An estimated 90% of all U.S. retail companies employ 100 people or fewer.

 What’s the difference between shopping and purchasing?

 NRF defines shopping as browsing items with the intent to purchase, whether online or in stores.
 Purchasing is the act of actually buying a product.

 Some retailers make return policies more lenient during the holiday season, understanding that there can be a lag time between when a gift is purchased and received.
 However, many retailers have also begun to change their return policies to account for an increase in return fraud.

 What is the impact of returns on the holiday season?